Perth Zoo: Native species

 The dibbler (Paranthechinus apicalis) is a small carnivorous marsupial found on two islands off the coast of Jurien Bay (island dibblers) and on the south coast of Western Australia within the Fitzgerald River National Park (mainland dibblers).
 It once had a much wider distribution, but is now classified as endangered by the IUCN.
 Perth-Zoo-bred dibblers were used to establish a new population on Escape Island in Jurien Bay.
 The focus has now changed to breeding dibblers from Fitzgerald River National Park for release on the mainland.
 By early 2011, over 500 dibblers had been provided by the zoo for release into protected habitat.
-Additionally between 2019 and 2022 118 dibblers bred at Perth Zoo have been released into Dirk Hartog Island National Park.
+Additionally between 2019 and 2023, 203 dibblers bred at Perth Zoo have been released into Dirk Hartog Island National Park.
+The Dibbler conservation breeding program was completed in 2023 after 26 years (beginning 1997) with 1,173 captive bred individuals born and released into protected wilderness areas during the program.

 The frog breeding program is seeking to increase populations of threatened species, including those listed as vulnerable Spicospina flammocaerulea (sunset frog) and Geocrinia vitellina (orange-bellied frog), and the critically endangered Anstisia alba (white-bellied frog), the latter species being one example of the zoo's success with its captive breeding programs, having bred and released 1,250 white-bellied frogs back into the wild.